 The best size depends on your wall and table.
 As a rule of thumb, choose artwork that fills around two-thirds to three-quarters of the wall space above your table.
 For example:

-• Gallery walls with 4–6 medium prints can balance a large, open area.
+Gallery walls with 4–6 medium prints can balance a large, open area.
+Gallery walls can be created by mixing different types of art in various frames for a dynamic look.

 Stick to one consistent theme, color palette, or framing style to keep it from feeling busy.